Angela Innes blends the visualisation of filmmaking and her skills as a spoken word poet to create videos that truly move you, no matter the topic.

-“[Lesbihonest] isn’t perfect, polished or even in the right order, but the way people received it still makes me emotional.
-I’ve had people approach me and say they’ve used it to come out to family members and I’m still in utter disbelief that my words have become their words in such a personal way.”
+Lesbihonest in particular has had a huge impact on LGBTQ+ members of her audience.
+“There’s just something utterly uplifting about writing words that flow in a particular way or rhyme just right and then cause someone to feel something,” says Angela. “[Lesbihonest] isn’t perfect, polished, or even in the right order, but the way people received it still makes me emotional.
+I’ve had people approach me and say they’ve used it to come out to family members and I’m still in utter disbelief that my words have become their words in such a personal way.

-“I love creating jumbles of words that mean something so personal to me, showing them to an audience and having people resonate with them, without having gone through what I’ve gone through, but having their own experiences to apply strings of words to” explains Angela, reinforcing that storytelling through any medium – be it poetry, film, vlogging or prose – has the unique ability to bring us together through our shared experiences.
+“I love creating jumbles of words that mean something so personal to me, showing them to an audience, and having people resonate with them without having gone through what I’ve gone through, but having their own experiences to apply strings of words to,” explains Angela, reinforcing that storytelling through any medium – be it poetry, film, vlogging, or prose – has the unique ability to bring us together through our shared experiences.

-“YouTube wouldn’t be what it is without the community we’ve created; without the feeling of belonging we feel when we’re at conventions, the buzz of creativity we feel when we talk about YouTube with similar people.
+“YouTube wouldn’t be what it is without the community we’ve created, without the feeling of belonging we feel when we’re at conventions, the buzz of creativity we feel when we talk about YouTube with similar people.
 We created that.”

 Uploading videos online and being part of the UK YouTube community has taught Angela a lot.
 “Finding a creative outlet is extremely cathartic,” she says.
 “I’ve also learnt how to grow a thick skin.
-Accept that there are going to be people like your GCSE art teacher who don’t like the stuff you make but you’ve got to do it for you and no-one else.
-Be a warrior, not a worrier and all that.”
+Accept that there are going to be people like your GCSE Art teacher who don’t like the stuff you make but you’ve got to do it for you and no-one else.
+‘Be a warrior, not a worrier’ and all that.”

 She also admits to learning “how to talk to strangers online” – sorry parents!

-She has may inspirations: from poets, to YouTubers, and some otherwise.
-“I take a lot of inspiration from slam poets for my writing such as Button Poetry, Write About Now, and DontFlop, and a lot of video inspiration from the likes of Lucy Moon and Arden Rose.
+She has may inspirations, from poets to YouTubers and beyond.
+“I take a lot of inspiration from slam poets for my writing such as Button Poetry, Write About Now, and Don’t Flop, and a lot of video inspiration from the likes of Lucy Moon and Arden Rose.
 I am a sucker for a good fan edit too; clean, creative editing is so satisfying.”

 So what’s on the horizon for Angela?
-“I just want to write more mostly – that is my long term aim, and share more of my writing, not just poetry,” she says.
-“I want to continue being a part of the community, watch it grow and expand and learn.”
+“I just want to write more, mostly – that is my long-term aim – and share more of my writing, not just poetry,” she says.
+“I want to continue being a part of the community, watch it grow and expand and learn.

-If you are an aspiring artist, or just love seeing what others have created, have a look at our last Channel Spotlight on DoodleTube.
+If you are an aspiring artist, or just love seeing what others have created, have a look at our recent Channel Spotlight on DoodleTube.
 You can also check out our latest Video Spotlight about what it means to be British with Leena Normington’s video GO BACK TO WHERE YOU CAME FROM.